 Everyone has a sleepless night once in a while, but for some people, sleep can become so elusive that it leads to sleep deprivation.
 Sleep deprivation can cause the sufferer to become less able to focus and perform routine tasks such as driving, caring for dependents or caring for themselves.
-So what causes sleep deprivation?
+So what causes lack of sleep?
 Generally, it's one of three things: a poor sleep environment, a voluntary behavior or a health problem.

 Poor Sleep Environment